 Explore admissions and advising for the UNM PA program.

 Thank you for your interest in the University of New Mexico Physician Assistant Program.
-Admission to the PA program is based on evaluation of applicants' qualities and experiences that advance the program's mission.
+Admission to the PA program is very competitive.
+We typically select up to 26 applicants to matriculate into each cohort.
+Selection is based on evaluation of applicants' qualities and experiences that advance the program's mission.
 Please review this page for information on the admissions process, and contact us via the information at the bottom of the page if you have further questions.

 Interested applicants are strongly encouraged to attend a group advisement workshop prior to submitting a CASPA application.

-Applicants must meet the minimum requirements detailed below and in the UNM PA Program advisement worksheet.
+Applicants must meet the minimum requirements detailed below and outlined in the UNM PA Program advisement worksheet.

-Applications must be verified by August 1 of the application year.
-Only applicants who submit complete applications and are verified by August 1 with all prerequisites and requirements met will be considered for entry.
+Only applicants who submit complete applications and are verified by August 1 with all prerequisites and requirements met will be considered.

-Applications can only be verified once all payments, transcripts, and letters of reference have been received.
-Review of applications begins as soon as an application is received.
+CASPA applications can only be verified once all payments, transcripts, and letters of reference have been received.
 The UNM PA Program encourages applicants to submit complete applications as early in the cycle as possible for maximum consideration.
 To ensure your application is verified by the August 1 deadline, submit your completed application at least four weeks before the deadline.
 Applicants are encouraged to check the status of their CASPA application on a weekly basis.

-A four-year baccalaureate degree in any area of study from an institution accredited by the Commission on Colleges of a Regional Accrediting Organization must be completed and awarded by August 1 of the year you apply (not the year you would matriculate).
+A four-year baccalaureate degree or higher in any area of study from an institution accredited by the Commission on Colleges of a Regional Accrediting Organization in the United States must be completed and awarded by August 1 of the year you apply (not the year you would matriculate).
 The UNM PA Program does not have any required or preferred majors.

 Required Coursework: